DanT52/DanT52/README.md

 # 🖥️ Daniel

-Hi there, I'm Daniel, a computer science student with a passion for coding stuff that does stuff.
+Hi there, I'm Daniel, a program programmer, with a passion for coding stuff that does stuff.

 Visit my Portfolio: [DanielBasarab.com](https://danielbasarab.com/)